dropbox.exe

 Frequently Asked Questions

-Is dropbox.exe a virus?
+Is dropbox.exe safe?

 Can I disable dropbox.exe?